airbreather/Autopelago/doc/redesign.md

 - Successes so far against target APMW location
 - Demands such as "push hard for APMW location X"
 - History of calls such as "item X is coming pretty soon"
+- History of aura-related events

+  - This could **possibly** be inferred exactly from the history of received items, but I think I want to allow auras to be complex enough that there's no reasonable way to avoid storing some of this history separately.
+  - Plus, if "save replay" ever happens, then on playback, it might be cool to show a scene of a buffed-up rat tearing through the sewers.

 - PRNG state

+Not listed are any indexes that are fully derived from the above data members which will allow querying and transitioning the state more efficiently.

 There is a baseline state that depends only on a PRNG seed and nothing else (not even the details of Game Definitions):